 Before You Start…

-- Please note that I recommend a marinating time of 1 hour for the poke to develop the best flavor.
-If you‘re short on time, you can always marinate for less time or serve it without marinating.
+- I recommend a marination time of 1 hour for the poke to develop the best flavor.
+If you‘re short on time, you can always shorten or skip it.

-- For the steamed rice, I recommend cooking 2¼ cups uncooked Japanese short-grain rice (3 rice cooker cups, 15.9 oz, 450 g).
-This yields 6⅔ cups (990 g) cooked rice, enough for 3 donburi servings (roughly 1⅔ cups, 250 g each).
+- For 3 donburi servings of steamed rice, I recommend cooking 2¼ cups (3 rice cooker cups, 450 g) of uncooked Japanese short-grain rice.
+This yields 6⅔ cups (990 g) cooked rice.
 See how to cook short-grain rice with a rice cooker, pot over the stove, Instant Pot, or donabe.
-See how to freeze the leftovers in my post How to Store Cooked Rice.

 - Now, gather all the ingredients.

-- To a small bowl, add 1 small clump Hawaiian ogo seaweed (dried) and enough water to cover.
+- Put 1 small clump Hawaiian ogo seaweed (dried) in a small bowl and add enough water to cover.
 Soak for 5 minutes to rehydrate.

 - Thinly slice ¼ sweet onion lengthwise.